Kristjan9tk/pdsnd_github/README.md

 ### Date created
-This project and README file was created 07/07/2019
+This project and the README file was created 07/07/2019

 ### Project Title
 Kristjan's git project